riodelphino/mql-filetype.nvim/README.md

 ## Concept

-A neovim plugin for something.
+A neovim plugin for modifying mql4/mql5 filetypes.

 ## Screenshots